unitedstates/congress/README.md

 The script will cache downloaded pages in a top-level `cache` directory, and output bulk data in a top-level `data` directory.

-Two bulk data output files will be generated for each bill: a JSON version (data.json) and an XML version (data.xml).
+Two bulk data output files will be generated for each object: a JSON version (data.json) and an XML version (data.xml).
 The XML version attempts to maintain backwards compatibility with the XML bulk data that [GovTrack.us](http://govtrack.us) has provided for years.
+Add the --govtrack flag to get fully backward-compatible output using GovTrack IDs (otherwise the source IDs used for legislators is used).

+See the project wiki for documentation on the output format.

 Contributing